ametsa77/save.dat-stealer-with-webhook/README.md

 # save.dat-stealer-with-webhook
-save.dat stealer with webhook via libcurl, I'm also not responsible with any damage, this is only for educational purposes.
+save.dat stealer via discord webhook with libcurl.
+I'm also not responsible with any damage, this is only for educational purposes.